-Messianics, basing their beliefs on the Bible, understand God’s nature by looking at the face of Messiah Yeshua, in whom and through whom God reveals himself fully to mankind.
+Messianic Jews, basing their beliefs on the Bible, understand God’s nature by looking at the face of Messiah Yeshua, in whom and through whom God reveals Himself fully to mankind.
 They believe that God’s essential being and character is love.
 That is why they call him “Father”, a name signifying a personal relationship and a familial closeness.
 While there are some similarities between the perceptions of God in Christianity and Islam, there is no doubt that many ideas about God in Islam contradict what is revealed in the Bible.
 The Muslim understanding of the nature of God is very different from the image of God as revealed to man in the Bible and in Yeshua.

 The image of God in Islam is based on what is written in the Qur’an and on the traditions attributed to Muhammad (the hadith).

 Just as the Messianic faith cannot be separated from Yeshua, so Islam cannot be separated from Muhammad.
 All that a Muslim knows about Allah was transmitted to him by Muhammad in the Qur’an and the hadith.
 Muhammad – what he said and did – is the only source of authority in Islam.